Kidnapping Roleplay

 Psychology

 The appeal is usually described in terms of surrender and the paradoxical relief of having no control, the adrenaline of staged danger, and the safe rehearsal of a frightening situation stripped of real threat.
-The fictional frame lets people explore an intensity and vulnerability they would never seek in reality (a dynamic researchers connect to the broader human draw toward controlled fear and catharsis.
-Importantly, fantasising about being overpowered is not a wish for real victimisation: in Bivona & Critelli's analysis of women's rape fantasies (2009) and the follow-up empirical evaluation by Bivona, Critelli & Clark (2012), a large share of participants reported such fantasies while explicitly not wanting the event to occur) the eroticism lives in imagined surrender, not in harm.
-Similarly, Joyal, Cossette & Lapierre (2015) found about half of women describing a submissive fantasy specified they would not want it to materialise in real life.
+The fictional frame lets people explore an intensity and vulnerability they would never seek in reality, a dynamic researchers connect to the broader human appetite for controlled fear and catharsis found in horror, thrill sports, and dark play.
+Fantasising about being overpowered is not a wish for real victimisation.
+In Bivona & Critelli's analysis of women's rape fantasies (2009) and the follow-up empirical evaluation by Bivona, Critelli & Clark (2012), a large share of participants reported such fantasies while explicitly not wanting the event to occur: the eroticism lives in imagined surrender, not in harm.
+Joyal, Cossette & Lapierre (2015) found the same split, with about half of women who described a submissive fantasy specifying they would not want it to happen in real life.

 Prevalence & culture